DaveVoorhis/Rel/_Deployment/README.txt

 1. Download the file appropriate for your platform:

    Rel3.xxx.win32.win32.x86_64.zip      Windows 64 bit
-   Rel3.xxx.dmg                         Mac OS X 64 bit
+   Rel3.xxx.dmg                         MacOS 64 bit
    Rel3.xxx.linux.gtk.x86_64.tar.gz     Linux 64 bit

 2. Open the downloaded archive to extract the Rel folder.
    Move the Rel folder to a convenient location.

-   On Mac OS X, it will help you copy the application to your Applications folder.
+   On MacOS, it will running the .dmg will start a minimal installer to help you copy the Rel application to your Applications folder.

 3. Download and unzip the Rel / Tutorial D source code examples to a